Harry Webster, Acupuncturist

 What is Acupuncture?

 Acupuncture is among the oldest healing practices in the world that originated in China.
 It is based on an energetic model that encourages your body’s natural healing abilities, therefore enables you to regain and keep physical and emotional health.
 The function of acupuncture is to ensure Qi (the flow of vital life energy).
 Qi circulates in human body through specific pathways called Meridians.
 When Qi flows smoothly through meridian pathways, it will nourish every cell, organ and tissue in your body.
 But if Qi becomes “blocked or obstructed” somewhere in your body, it may lead to pain and illness.

-What Will Happen on My First Visit at an Acupuncture Clinic?
+What Will Happen on My First Visit to an Acupuncturist?

 During your initial exam, a full health history will be taken with questions regarding your health, lifestyle, and any other information necessary for diagnosis.
 After the interview process, you will receive medical acupuncture treatment.

 Acupuncture is very safe.
 All needles are individually pre-package and sterile.
 Each needle is disposed of after one use.